barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 <img width=300 src="/images/seven_proxies.jpg">
 </p>

 The things I'll show here in this post aren't meant to run in production or have the intention to give 100% protection.
-Based on the proxy stuff we could create a poor man's k8s WAF and iterate to a more k8s-isch solution.
+Based on the proxy stuff we could create a poor man's k8s WAF and iterate to a more k8s native solution.
 As a baseline we try to do something against SQL injection (SQLi) - but the list of patterns could be enhanced by other stuff like XSS, XXE and more.

 In the first iteration we start with building a NGINX-proxy as a [sidecar container](https://learnk8s.io/sidecar-containers-patterns) and will look like this: